cspr-rad/actus-spec/spec/main.typ

 == Currency <type_Currency>

 A currency must specify its quantisation factor (#raw("factor")).

+A currency is identified by its #raw("uid"), which is the key in the map of currencies in the ACTUS file that it is defined in.
+See @type_Currencies.
+As such, these unique identifiers must be unique within an ACTUS file.
-A currency must specify either a unique identifier (#raw("uid")) or a symbol (#raw("symbol")).
+A currency may also specify a symbol.
-A currency that has a unique identifier may also specify a symbol.
-The symbol of a currency that specifies a symbol but not a unique identifier must be unique within one `application/actus+json` or `application/actus+cbor` file.
-In such a case the symbol is used as the unique identifier.
+If no symbol is defined, the #raw("uid") may be used as the symbol.

 This specification does not define how amounts of money are presented to users.
 Many different ways of doing so are in use already, so this specification allows